qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/resolution.rst

 Fallback
 --------

-For the best visual result possible %{Mobile} uses this fallback
+For the best visual result %{Mobile} uses this fallback
 logic:

 1. The logic first checks if there is an image available with the pixel ratio